BROADSoftware/HADeploy/docsite/docs/getting_started/next_step.md

       can_sudo_to: "hdfs, yarn" }
 ```

 Each entry will support most of the usual user's configuration parameters.
-See the Reference part.
+See [`users`](/plugins_reference/users/users) in the Reference part.

 As for groups, we can define on which hosts users will be created using the `scope:` attribute.